-In December 2021, the MMF published the second part of their Managing Expectations series, focussing this time on producer and songwriter management.
+In December 2021, we published the second part of our Managing Expectations series, focussing this time on producer and songwriter management.
 The new edition comes at a time of intense focus around this specific sector of the business – including ongoing debates around streaming revenue splits for songwriters, the rise of new-generation publishing companies, the investment boom in audio-visual content, or the growing recognition by financial markets of song catalogues as an “asset class”.
 Read more here.

 The report concludes with four key recommendations: